 Suggestions

-Split advanced patterns (DLQ, task chaining, alternative queues) into separate reference files linked from the main skill
+Split advanced patterns (DLQ, task chaining, alternative queues) into a separate referenced file to keep the main skill lean and focused on the fundamental patterns.

 | Dimension | Reasoning | Score |